 “In her first long feature film, Lisa Charlotte Friedrich creates an atmosphere of constant threat, displacement and desolation in gloomy, bluish-cold, often nocturnal images. […] “live” convinces […] as a courageous and accomplished film parable about possible rea-sons for the emergence of envy, hatred, discord and violence.”
 (Saarbrücker Zeitung)

 Trailer (German with English subs)

-Urs Spörri the movie “Live” (German)
+Urs Spörri about the move “Live” (German)

 A soundtrack with atmospheric electronic sounds and virtuoso trumpet sounds was created for the dystopian world of “Live“.
 The visionary power of the film is carried by a soundtrack with a suction effect, whose relentless beats and brilliant trumpet solos get under your skin throughout.
 “Live“, often referred to as the “film of the hour”, tells a world in lockdown, in which human gatherings of any kind (like concerts) are forbidden.

 In 2015 they met at the Lucerne Festival and worked together for the first time as a duo for the original score of “Live“.